• Skip to main content

 Never overlook the benefit of having a private space outdoors.
 You can easily design a pergola using lattice panels or louvered doors to allow you the best of both worlds.
 Open the panels or doors when you want to have more of an open feel.
 When you are in the mood for privacy but still want to be outdoors, close them.

 You can’t go wrong by adding a pergola to your landscaping.
-Whether you have a large expanse of backyard or want to dress a smaller area, it’s easy to scale a pergola so it’s a perfect fit.
+Whether you have a large expanse of backyard or want to dress in a smaller area, it’s easy to scale a pergola to an outdoor living space, so it’s a perfect fit.

 SHARES